Evaluation Committee/ Panel

 Country + HQ for Tender Dossier and supplier selection

-Bid splitting becomes fraudulent when the objective of the persons managing procurement is to apply a less restrictive procurement procedure than what best practice or agency wide procurement procedures might advise.
+Bid splitting becomes fraudulent when the objective is to apply a less restrictive procurement procedure than what best practice or agency wide procurement procedures might advise.
 Splitting a bid may not always be fraudulent when circumstances necessitate it for security, cost-effectiveness, and other justifiable reasons.
 Any decision to split a bid must be clearly explained and documented.

 Donors are entities, institutions or individuals that finance the projects that an organisation implements.
 Procurement procedures must guarantee that all goods, services and works are obtained in accordance with their procurement policies, as well as all the laws applicable to these expenses.

-Any person or team responsible for procurement must be familiar with donor procurement-related regulations at all stages of the project cycle and ensure that a organisation fulfils its contractual obligations to the donor.
+Any person or team responsible for procurement must be familiar with donor procurement-related regulations at all stages of the project cycle and ensure that the Organisation fulfills its contractual obligations to the donor.
 Among other actions, the procurement unit must verify if the donor has specific rules on thresholds and procurement procedures, as well any specific regulation applicable to the acquisition of medical or agricultural products, equipment, etc.

 “Market analysis is a key component of response analysis; it informs the design and implementation of appropriate interventions using and supporting local markets”

-In a crisis context the humanitarian sector has an enormous capacity to impact the local market.
-It is important to act based on humanitarian principles and values and keep in mind the concept of “Do not Harm”.
-Market analysis is an essential component of context analysis, collecting information that will be useful to program the intervention and how to implement it.
-It is also a critical element of contingency planning and preparedness.
+In a crisis context the humanitarian sector has an enormous capacity to impact the local market, hence it is necessary to act based on humanitarian principles and values, having in mind the concept of “Do not Harm”.
+For this reason, it is essential to analyze the market in which we operate and thus be able to better control the role the organisation plays in it.

 Key factors in a market analysis: